Programs : Brochure

 Basic Spanish language is not required but will enhance students' experience in Argentina.
 Students will also benefit from having completed a forensic psychology course or forensic research/lab/applied experience, though it is not required.

-Students will be registered for PSY 480: Forensic Mental Health, 4 credits as part of their spring term course load.
-Students must leave space for this 4 credits in their spring term credit load or will have to pay for exceeding the 20 credit maximum.
+Students will be registered for PSY 480: Forensic Mental Health, 4 credits as part of their spring term.
+Students must leave space for this 4 credits in their credit load or will have to pay for exceeding the 20 credit maximum.
 The 4 credits for this program are not optional.
 Review the Syllabus for PSY 480 Mental Health and the Criminal Justice System in Argentina.